 Playgroup accept children (between 2 and a half and 5 years) from the start of the September, January and April terms until the end of the school year before they have their fifth birthday

-(ie the end of July before they begin Reception year.
+(ie the end of July before they begin Reception year).

 Most children leave in July before starting their Reception year at school, although a few move to school nurseries before this date.

 From the term after their third birthday, children are eligible for up to 15 hours per week.
-Funding is available for some 2 year olds, please see Vicki for more information.
+Funding is available for some 2 year olds.
+The term after they are three, all children receive 15 hours free childcare and some are eligible for 30 hours free childcare, please see Vicki for more information and eligibility or check the links on our website via this link: Minster Lovell Playgroups News & Events page

 Fees

 When funding is not received, then Fees apply.
 A bill will be issued half-termly and payment must be made by the date shown on the envelope.
 A child’s place is allocated for the complete term.
 Please note that any absences must be paid for and there will be no refund for missed sessions.
-At least one month’s notice must be given prior to your child leaving or payment of such notice (see Policy folder in Cloakroom).
+At least one month’s notice must be given prior to your child leaving or payment of such notice (see Policy on our website Minster Lovell Playgroup Documents).
+Please speak to Vicki if you require a payment plan setting up which will be at the discretion of the Committee.

 Applications

 We encourage prospective families to visit Playgroup.
-If you feel we are the right place for you and your child, please complete an application form which will then secure your child’s a place on our waiting list.
+If you feel we are the right place for you and your child, please complete an application form which will then secure your child’s place with a refundable deposit of £20.
 Vicki will telephone you the term prior to your child starting to arrange a visit for you and your child.

 Daily Routine